 Why do nurseries charge for bank holidays?

-In many cases, nurseries will average the cost of your scheduled days over a set number of weeks across the year, meaning your payments are spread equally across 12 months, regardless of attendance.
-Whilst some do this for the whole 52 weeks of the year, many nurseries will average the cost over fewer weeks to account for days when your child doesn’t attend.
+However, it’s not always as simple as it seems.
+Nurseries will average the cost of your scheduled days over a set number of weeks across the year.
+This means your payments are spread equally across 12 months, regardless of attendance.
+Some do this for the whole 52 weeks of the year.

 Can I change my planned days if the nursery is closed on bank holidays?